a8ksh4/python_workshop/README.md

 * Open the week one notebook that we'll be working from:
   * Go to File -> Open Notebook -> Github, and paste in "a8ksh4/Python_Class".
   * Open the Library Week 1 notebook file
-*   There's a nice intro video for collabe here: https://www.youtube.com/watch?v=inN8seMm7UI
+* There's a nice intro video for colab here: https://www.youtube.com/watch?v=inN8seMm7UI

 If you're working from your own laptop and want to open notebooks locally rather than in colab, I'd recommend insalling the the Anaconda Python distribution from here: https://www.anaconda.com/products/distribution
   * In windows, I'd recommend NOT running the installer as administrator - Install for only a single user when prompted.
 It's easier to install packages if it is installed in your home directory rather than a shared area for all users.
   * Anaconda is available for Windows, Mac, and Linux!
   * You can use any python distribution, but Anaconda is highly recommended becuase its package manager works so well and it has support for so many libraries out-of-the-box.

+It's also nice editing notebooks and code in VS Code.
+I think that works well with a plain python instal on your computer, so you'd want to use these:
+* Python:
+* VS Code:
+  * Install extensions

 ## Curriculum
 These notebooks will be renamed to remove the week # convention.